 8. Southern Utah University

 Southern Utah University (SUU) is a public university and is part of the Utah System of Higher Education.
-It offers over 140 undergraduate degrees and 19 graduate programs.
-It enrolls over 11,000 students each academic year.
+The school offers over 140 undergraduate degrees and 19 graduate programs.
+Also, SUU enrolls over 11,000 students each academic year.
 It has many notable alumni who play in major sports leagues, the performing arts, and politics.
 The school’s athletic teams participate in the NCAA Division I FCS – Big Sky Conference.

 Programs: LPN to BSN, Online RN to BSN, HP (Health Professional) to BSN